Commercial Vehicle Accident Attorneys In Chicago

-In order to efficiently move their goods, many companies utilize large trucks, trailers and buses.
-The shear size and weight of these commercial vehicles exerts a tremendous about force on any person or vehicle involved in a crash– inherently contributing to the seriousness of these crashes.
-As Chicago commercial vehicle accident attorneys, Rosenfeld Injury Lawyers have experience representing individuals and families in commercial vehicle accidents involving serious injury and death across Illinois.Sometimes a Commercial Vehicle May Not Be Readily Apparent By Its Looks
+Many companies utilize large trucks, trailers, and buses to move their goods efficiently.
+The sheer size and weight of these commercial vehicles exert a tremendous about force on any person or vehicle involved in a crash– inherently contributing to the seriousness of these crashes.
+As Chicago commercial vehicle accident attorneys, Rosenfeld Injury Lawyers have experience representing individuals and families in commercial vehicle accidents involving serious injury and death across Illinois.

-Since an employment status may not be apparent from a police report from the accident, a person seriously injured should always inquire about the employment status of the driver because if the driver is indeed ‘on the clock’ the company shares responsibility for paying any related damages for injuries or property damage.Truck Accident Statistics in Illinois
+Since an employment status may not be apparent from the accident police report, a victim seriously injured should always inquire about the employment status of the driver.
+Knowing if the driver was indeed ‘on the clock’ can help verify that the company shares responsibility for paying any related damages for injuries or property damage.

 Compared with other states, motorists in Illinois are more like to be involved in a collision with a commercial vehicle when accident rates are evaluated on a mileage basis.
 Crash Data compiled by the Illinois Department of Transportation reveals just how much destruction commercials vehicle cause to other drivers sharing the road.
-Illinois crash data from 2011 revealed the following related to tractor-trailer safety:
+Illinois crash data from 2011 showed the following related to tractor-trailer safety:

-- 1,943 crashes involved injury
+- 1,943 crashes involved injury,

 From the moment a commercial vehicle is involved in a crash, commercial insurance companies begin work on determining how to minimize their exposure.
-As a person involved in an accident with a commercial vehicle it is important to acknowledge this factor from inception and begin planning on how to best prepare your situation for settlement or litigation.
+As a person involved in an accident with a commercial vehicle, it is important to acknowledge this factor from inception and begin planning on how to best prepare your situation for settlement or litigation.

 The Chicago commercial vehicle accident attorneys at Rosenfeld Injury Lawyers regularly represent motorists, bicyclists, pedestrians and even co-workers involved in accidents across the State of Illinois.
-Our law office has a team of investigators who can be deployed to the scene of an accident on very short notice and begin the investigation of your case immediately.
+Our law office has a team of investigators who can be deployed to the scene of an accident on short notice and begin the investigation of your case immediately.

-We offer free consultations and never charge a fee without a recovery for you.
+We offer free consultations and never charge a fee without a monetary recovery for you.
 Call us anytime to discuss your case and legal options.